American Retirement Advisors vs. Trajan Wealth

 Is American Retirement Advisors better than Trajan Wealth?

 It depends on what you need.
 American Retirement Advisors specializes in retirement income planning, Medicare guidance, and inheritance planning for high-net-worth retirees in Arizona and Nevada.
-Trajan Wealth offers broader wealth management with in-house estate attorneys across 53 national offices.
+Trajan Wealth offers broader wealth management with in-house estate attorneys across more than 30 offices nationwide.
 American Retirement Advisors is stronger on personal relationships and Medicare.
 Trajan is stronger on legal integration and national reach.

 Does Trajan Wealth offer Medicare planning?